The article is written based on Unicsoft’s extensive experience of implementing machine learning in insurance companies.

 One of the options may be an individual analysis of the information known about the patient.
 So you can predict, for example, a sharp increase (if we consider relative values) or just a peak (absolute values) in the costs.
 The data in this problem contains a lot of noise, so you cannot expect a 100% accurate result here.
 However, since we are talking about class-unbalanced statistics, even 50% of predicted peaks with 80-90% of predicted no-cost increases can provide important insights for a company.
-This type of problem is only effectively solved by means of machine learning.
+Problems of this nature are only effectively solved by implementing machine learning in insurance companies.
 Of course, it is possible to manually select a set of rules from existing data.
-However, doing so is likely to be very rough and inefficient in the long run compared to machine learning algorithms.
+However, in the long run, this would be very crude and inefficient for insurance companies compared to machine learning algorithms.
 This is because it is almost impossible to manually select the optimal boundary values

 - Insurance personalization.
-AI and ML are able to analyze a high volume of information about each customer.
+AI and ML are able to analyze a high volume of information about each customer in the insurance field.
 For example, if a client was interested in recreation, air travel, or new countries, it is important for the technology to be able to offer relevant travel insurance.
 If the client was interested in a mortgage or real estate purchase, it is important for them to receive relevant property insurance offers.

 - Estimation of insurance risks.
 The assessment of insurance risks for each client is carried out using a variety of individual and general variables, for example: information about the client, information about the object to be insured, statistical data on insured events with the same indicators, and so on.
 In this type of situation, it is difficult for a person to assess the risk, and ML does so accurately.